 The metabolism of calcitriol is also mediated by CYP enzymes.
 The first step in the catabolism of the active metabolites is generally 24-hydroxylation, which, upon further oxidation, gives calcitroic acid.
 However, 1,24,25(OH)D also have their own specific biological activities (Figure 2).

-Fig. 2 Metabolism of vitamin D.
+Figure 2: Metabolism of vitamin D.

 Function in nature

 Calcitriol, the active form of vitamin D, has several biological functions, some well-known and others discovered more recently.
 Traditionally, it regulates calcium and phosphorus levels, promoting their absorption in the gut.
-Vitamin D deficiencycan lead to conditions like rickets in children or osteomalacia and osteoporosis in adults, while excessive supplementation can cause toxicity, resulting in hypercalcemia and kidney issues.
+Vitamin D deficiency can lead to conditions like rickets in children or osteomalacia and osteoporosis in adults, while excessive supplementation can cause toxicity, resulting in hypercalcemia and kidney issues.
 More recently, vitamin D has been found to play an important role in both the innate and adaptive immune systems, enhancing pathogen defense and regulating T and B cell function.
 Additionally, calcitriol acts through the vitamin D receptor (VDR) to regulate gene expression involved in cell growth and differentiation.
 New insights into these mechanisms have emerged in recent years.

 Derivatives and therapeutic uses